rafworkonly/rafworkonly.github.io/_posts/2026-06-30-Letter-to-Supervisor.md

 ---
-title: "Letter to an academic supervisor"
 layout: post
-author: "Iggy"
+author: "Iggy & K"
-categories: opinion
+title: Letter to an Academic Supervisor
+date: 2026-04-27
 ---

 We have been working together since August 2025, and I began my PhD in January 2026.
 Throughout this time, I have made a consistent effort to engage in a professional, respectful, and academically honest manner.
 However, I have found communication between us to be